How to Pitch Yourself as a Podcast Guest

 Attach a one-sheet instead.

-Think of your pitch email as an introduction — a taster.
-Personalize the heck out of it to catch the host’s attention.
-If they’re interested, they'll open the one-sheet to learn more.
+Think of your pitch email as an introduction—a taster.
+Personalize the heck out of it to catch the host's attention.
+If they're interested, they'll open the one-sheet to learn more.

-That’s where they’ll find info on your background, achievements and past guest appearances as well as links to your website, social channels and any relevant stats.
+That's where they'll find more info on your background, achievements and past guest appearances as well as links to your website, social channels and any relevant stats.

 #5.
 Use the host’s name